jjbcasas/jjbcasas/README.md

  <img src="https://github.com/jjbcasas/jjbcasas/blob/de5384482771e8ceb7fc2ee209cd3b642c470b93/nbavstracker.gif"
  </a>
 </div>
 <strong>HTML, CSS and Javascript</strong> - Built a dynamic NBA website that utilizes API calls to fetch real-time data on team schedules, standings and records.
-Implemented Javascript and DOM manipulation to display this information in a clean and interactive format.
+Utilized Javascript and DOM manipulation to display this information in a clean and interactive format.